 |---|---|

 | Torment of Bael’Aurum grants +4% Strength.
 When dipping below 20% Health, you are instantly healed for 35% of your maximum health (180 second cd).
-Capstone Gear Set. | This is a consistent increase to our primary stat and gives us a defensive boost every 3 minutes when things get dicey.
+Capstone Gear Set. | This is a consistent increase to our primary stat, allowing us to survive a dicey situation once every 3 minutes.
 The only downside is that the primary stat bonus is not as strong as Draconic Might or Drakheim’s Absolution. |

 | Dark Prophecy grants your abilities to have a chance (0.8 PPM) to increase your Haste by 25% for 20 seconds.
 Capstone Gear Set. | A great set for if your Haste seems to be lacking.
 It boosts the PPM of our Blood and Thunder (1c), increases our attack speed, and decreases our GCD. |